 The maximum standard working hours in China are 8 hours per day and 40 hours per week for employees working under the standard working hour system.
 An employer must ensure that every employee has at least one rest day each week.

 In some circumstances, an employer may extend the working hours of an employee after consulting with the trade union and the employee concerned.
 Specifically, hours can be extended to accommodate changes in production or business operations.
 Generally however, overtime should be limited to one hour per day.
 In special circumstances, the overtime should be capped at three hours per day, provided that the employee’s health is not affected and the total monthly overtime does not exceed 36 hours.
 Employees working under the flexible working hour system are not entitled to overtime unless otherwise provided by local government regulations.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

-According to the PRC Labor Law, an employer must establish a sound labor safety and hygiene system and strictly implement State rules and standards of labor safety and hygiene, conduct labor safety and hygiene education among its employees, prevent accidents and reduce occupational hazards.
-The employer must also provide its employees with labor safety and hygiene conditions and necessary articles for labor protection in conformity with the regulations of the State, and organize its employees whose work involves occupationally hazardous substances to undertake regular occupational health checks.
+According to PRC Labor Law, an employer must establish a sound labor safety and hygiene system and strictly implement State rules and standards of labor safety and hygiene, conduct labor safety and hygiene education among its employees, prevent accidents and reduce occupational hazards.